tuaris/Vagrant_GlusterFS/README.md

 ## GlusterFS Package

-You can use your own GlusterFS package instead of what's currently available at the official pkg repos.
+You can use your own GlusterFS package (like one you can build from my [Gluster Ports](https://github.com/tuaris/freebsd-glusterfs)) instead of what's currently available at the official pkg repos.
 To do this place your custom built package in the root directory of this repository.
 The package must follow the following naming scheme in order to be picked up:

 ```
 glusterfs*.txz